FrancesCoronel/personal-website-v3/site/content/adventures/2014-02-21-working-smarter-not-harder.md

     * Answer the questions in order of increasing difficulty
     * Write out a mini-outline before tackling an essay question

-_SO BASICALLY_ focus on the easiest, most valuable questions that you understand first and then go in increasing difficulty to the rest of the problems…_baddabing baddaboom_
+_SO BASICALLY_ focus on the easiest, most valuable questions that you understand first and then go in increasing difficulty to the rest of the problems..._baddabing baddaboom_

-**_Finally the book focused on how to effectively write essays and papers…_**
+**_Finally the book focused on how to effectively write essays and papers..._**

 1.  **Target a Titillating Topic**
     * Start looking for an interesting topic early